 - Tethered Mac?
 Your wallet will love this data monitoring app

-- Key Isis leader killed in Syria, jihadi group says
+- Key Isis leader killed in Syria, the jihadi group says

 - Apple rolls out cheaper Retina iMac, 15-inch MacBook Pro with Force Touch